DeluxeOwl/chronicle/README.md

 	eventlog   event.Log
 	createRoot func() R
 	registry   event.Registry[E]
-	serde      codec.Codec
+	encoder      codec.Codec

 	// Optional: for encrypting, compressing, or upcasting events transformers []event.Transformer[E]
 }
 ```

 Next, you need a constructor.
 An optional step here is to **register the aggregate's events**.
-The repository must know how to deserialize event data from the log back into concrete Go types.
+The repository must know how to decode event data from the log back into concrete Go types.

 You can also tell your users to ensure that events are registered beforehand, but that is error-prone.